mageworx/MageWorx_DownloadsGraphQl/README.md

 ```
 {
     "data": {
         "mwFileDownloads": {
             "block_title": "File Downloads Title",
-      "is_group_by_section": false,
+            "is_group_by_section": true,
             "how_to_download_message": "You have to %login% or %register% to download this file",
             "items": [
                 {
+                    "icon_type": "jpg",
+                    "id": 50,
-          "name": "File attach",
+                    "name": "Default Name",
+                    "url": "",
+                    "size_str": "11.7 KB",
+                    "downloads_number": 0,
+                    "description": "Default Description",
-          "section_name": "Default"
+                    "section_name": "Default",
+                    "section_id": 1
                 }
             ]
         }
     }
 }
 ```
 The same information can be obtained for the Customer group using the authorization token.